Szyximus/TourismSimulation/README.md

-# TourismSimulation
+# Tourism Simulation

-A simulation of a group of tourists in a large city written in Python.
+## Overview

+It is an simple simulation project of tourist traffic in Krakow.

-##How to run
+## How to run

 This project requires:
 - Python 3.6.3